About The Lift

 To use the Lift, a person must be certified as eligible according to guidelines set forth in the American’s with Disabilities Act (ADA) in conjunction with accessibility regulations for public transit services.
 ADA Paratransit eligibility is based on a person’s lack of functional ability to use the wheelchair accessible fixed route bus service.

 An application for ADA Paratransit eligibility can be obtained by calling 783-7000 or it you can download the Lift Service Application by clicking on the link at the top of this page.
 The application must be completed in a standard written or typed manner and approved before Lift service will be provided.

-Instructions are available in large print, Braille or on audio tape upon request.
+Instructions are available in large print or Braille upon request.